hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 ## Learning Objectives

-* Explore using lightweight algorithms to quantify reads to abundance estimates
+* Use lightweight algorithms to quantify reads to abundance estimates
-* Understand how Salmon performs quasi-mapping and transcript abundance estimation
+* Explain how Salmon performs quasi-mapping and transcript abundance estimation

 ## Lightweight alignment and quantification of gene expression